Nice On The French Riviera As A Home Base

 After we ate we stepped onto the beach and lost our clothes.
 Of course being in the south of France, I could lose more than David – with only sunburn to worry about.
 We walked along the water line – with David snapping the standard “toe in the water” Linda pic.
 The beach in Nice was pretty much all small pebbles with a pretty sharp drop off when you walked out.
-We would not find real sand beaches until we hit Antibe on a day trip.
+There were no real sand beaches until we hit Antibe on a day trip.

 We planned to spend our afternoon doing laundry and were pleased to discover the café right across the street.
-We put our laundry in the wash and went for lunch.
+With our laundry in the wash, we went for lunch.
 We ate slowly and ordered a café, just journaling and sorting photos on the computer.
-We had many many hundreds of pictures already, the challenge to choose the best.
+Many many hundreds of pictures had accumulated and it was a challenge to choose the best.

 En route to the tourist office we saw evidence of both the “petit train” and the “hop on hop off” bus.
-We hoped to catch the bus – but the last run of the day scuttled past as we watched.
+We hoped to catch the bus.
+But the last run of the day scuttled past as we watched.
 We inquired about the trains to Monaco and Cannes – haltingly in French – until we were helped in English.
-We would ultimately decide to drive to allow ourselves the necessary time to meander from Nice on the French Riviera.
+Ultimately we decided to drive and allow ourselves the necessary time to meander from Nice on the French Riviera.

 We headed towards the chateau on the hill but I was not up to climbing the hill with no dinner in me.
 I would feel like a climbing billy goat for sure before I left France.
 Instead we headed towards the old port to find seafood.
 The range and size of boats was amazing, with massive yachts demonstrating clearly the life of the rich and famous.

 My sailor sweetie would amass quite a collection of boat pics – countered only by his collection of car pics.
-Of course we also found the “plongee bateaux” (scuba boats) of every description – there were ones arranged with military precision, one operation fully equipped out of a van with a ratty boat and one with a large blow up palm tree adorning the roof.
-We would find the plongee shops and boats in the various seaports we would visit but scuba diving was not really on our agenda this trip.
+Of course we also found the “plongee bateaux” (scuba boats) of every description.
+There were ones arranged with military precision, one operation fully equipped out of a van with a ratty boat and one with a large blow up palm tree adorning the roof.
+We found the plongee shops and boats in the various seaports we visited but scuba diving was not really on our agenda this trip.

 We searched the port side restaurants for one with the right offering at the right price.
-We would be continually drawn into the restaurants offering “moules et frites”.
+Restaurants offering “moules et frites” drew us in.
 We found seafood and atmosphere and a relaxing interlude.